Skip to main content

 Meshana Skara (Мешана скара)

-Mixed grill platter with various grilled meats - kebapche, kyufte, pork chops, sausages.
+A mixed-grill platter loaded with kebapche, kyufte, pork chops, and sausages.

 Sirene po Shopski (Сирене по шопски)